 Tuning Bloom filters

-Cassandra uses Bloom filters to determine whether an SSTable has data for a particular row.
+DataStax Enterprise uses Bloom filters to determine whether an SSTable has data for a particular partition.

 The settings you choose depend the type of workload.
 For example, to run an analytics application that heavily scans a particular table, you would want to inhibit the Bloom filter on the table by setting it high.